 Many commonly used medications may cause obesity.
 The amount of weight gain may vary depending on the patient and type of medication.
 Weight gain because of medication can be through some mechanism like stimulation of appetite, stimulation of fat storage, slowed metabolism, fluid retention or impaired exercise tolerance.

 Hormonal changes or imbalance can also cause obesity in children especially in teens as their body is undergoing a lot of changes.
 Other Hormonal abnormalities that lead to increased weight gain in children typically are associated with short stature or poor height growth.
 Examples of such conditions include hypothyroidism, Cushing’s syndrome, or growth hormone deficiency.
-(Foods to help in fixing hormonal imbalance)

 Complications or Risks of Childhood obesity later in life: